 Put the Meat on the Grill

-Next, place the meat over the spiced water and start cooking.
+Next, place the cuts of meat on a grill grid over the spiced water and start cooking.
+The meat cuts should have one inch of cooking space between each cut.
 Make sure to check the temperature is set right where you want it.
-Adjust for the size of the meat and how well you want it done.
+The temperature should be adjusted for the size of the meat and how well you want it done.

 Close the Lid

-Next, close the lid and keep checking on the meat from time to time.
-You need to leave the meat in the smoker grill combo for about 1 hour to 90 minutes.
+To prevent heat loss, you should close the lid and keep checking on the meat as it cooks from time to time.
+You need to leave the meat in the smoker grill combo for about 1 hour to 90 minutes before checking on the smoking process the first time.
 Opening the lid too often may sap the heat from the grill and that’s a bad thing.
 Doing so may also contaminate the meat, so be careful.

 Control the Temperature